martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `rename_table`

-The `rename_table` operation allows to rename an existing table.
+The `rename_table` operation allows renaming an existing table.
 It must be called with the existing table name as first argument, followed by the new table name.

 For example: